Ecology and Evolutionary Biology

 Fields of Study

-The Department of Ecology and Evolutionary Biology (E&EB) offers training programs in organismal biology, ecology, and evolutionary biology including molecular evolution, phylogenetics, molecular population genetics, developmental evolution, and evolutionary theory.
+The Department of Ecology and Evolutionary Biology (E&EB) offers training programs in organismal biology, ecology, and evolutionary biology.

 Special Requirements for the Ph.D.
 Degree

 Teaching experience is regarded as an integral part of the graduate training program.
 All students are required to teach three courses, typically during their first three years of study.
-Students who require additional support from the Graduate School must teach additional terms, if needed, after they have fulfilled the academic teaching requirement.
+Students who require additional support from the graduate school may be required to teach additional terms after they have fulfilled the academic teaching requirement.

 By the middle of the fourth term of study, each student organizes a formal preprospectus consultative meeting with the student’s advisory committee to discuss the planned dissertation research.
 Before the beginning of the fifth term, students present and defend their planned dissertation research at a prospectus meeting, at which the department determines the viability and appropriateness of the student’s Ph.D. proposal.
 A successful prospectus meeting and completion of course requirements results in admission to candidacy for the Ph.D.
-The remaining requirements include completion, presentation, and successful defense of the dissertation, and submission of copies of the dissertation to the Graduate School and to the Marx Science and Social Science Library.
+The prospectus is held by the end of the fourth semester.
+Following admission to candidacy, the student must hold committee meetings at least once a year and remain in good academic standing by showing significant progress on their thesis project.
+The final requirements for a Ph.D. include completion, presentation, and successful defense of the dissertation, and submission of copies of the dissertation to the graduate school and to the Marx Science and Social Science Library.

-In cases where the dissertation committee decides that preliminary field work during the summer after the fourth term is necessary prior to the prospectus, the prospectus meeting can be delayed by one term.
+In some cases, such as when there is extensive field work, the prospectus meeting can be delayed by one term.
 A request for a delay must come from the dissertation committee adviser and must be approved by the DGS.
 In these exceptional cases, admission to candidacy may not be required for registration for the third year of graduate study.

 Honors Requirement